The Silent Child: Critical response

 The Silent Child has an approval rating of 92% on review aggregator website Rotten Tomatoes, based on 13 reviews, and an average rating of 8.71/10.

-Awards and nominations
+Accolades

 The Silent Child won best short film at the Rhode Island International Film Festival in August 2017.
 This made it eligible for entry to the Oscars.
 In December 2017 the film was selected as one of the final ten films in the Live Action Short Film category for the 90th Academy Awards.
 On 23 January 2018, it was announced that The Silent Child was nominated for the Academy Award for Best Live Action Short Film for the 90th Academy Awards, which it then won.
 Shenton kept a promise that she had made to their young lead actress and signed her acceptance speech.